-Agency Note: These rules shall be effective June 27, 1999.
+Agency Note: The rules shall be effective June 27, 1999.
 This effective date has been established in accordance with Section 15(g) of Article VI of the Illinois Constitution, as amended.
 (1970 Ill Const., Art.VI, sec.
 15(g)).
 This stipulation will apply to any future amendment.
+Amended January 1, 2014

 1. Authority and Purpose